samiaisrar-ai/AI-Content-Portfolio/prompt-engineering-guide.md

 ---

-## ⚖️ Safety, Ethics, and Attribution

-- Never use prompts that generate misinformation, deepfakes, or offensive content.
-- Attribute AI-generated content transparently if used publicly.
-- Protect sensitive or private data during prompt design.
-- Maintain human oversight — AI suggestions should always be reviewed before deployment.

----

 ## 🧠 Advanced Techniques

 1. **Prompt chaining** – link multiple prompts for step-by-step logic (used in agents and n8n automations).